iOS 18 public beta release date - 9to5Mac

 Want to install iOS 18 this summer but not ready to spring for the developer beta?
 Apple previously shared the iOS 18 public beta will arrive in July, but when exactly?
-Here’s when to expect the iOS 18 public beta release date.
+Here’s when to expect the iOS 18 public beta release date and time.

+Update 7/15: If Apple releases the first iOS 18 public beta this week, the most likely launch time will be ~10 am PT.

 Update 7/12: This week we saw iOS 18 beta 3 arrive for developers which in recent years has been one week before the first public beta.

-All signs are pointing to the first iOS 18 public beta arriving next week and it could come as soon as Monday, July 15.
+All signs are pointing to the first iOS 18 public beta arriving the week of July 15 and it could come as soon as Monday, July 15.

 Per usual, Apple released the first iOS 18 beta for developers after the WWDC keynote.
 While it is free for anyone to install, it’s not intended to be installed on your main iPhone.